FedeZimmer/personal-site/content/en/authors/admin/_index.md

 In his BSc thesis, Federico performed a gamified mobile experiment to study the performance of participants doing mental arithmetic operations.
 By developing a mobile app, he was able to gather longitudinal data in a fast, cheap, and scalable way.
 He has presented this project’s results at TEDx.

-Federico is also a part-time lecturer at Universidad Torcuato ella.
+Federico is also a part-time lecturer at Universidad Torcuato Di Tella.